zuozhenggh/learning-library/developer-library/converged-db-with-oas/data-visualizations/data-visualizations.md

     Dashboard should be like below:
     ![](./images/oascdb40.png " ")

-2. Custom Calculation
+1. **Custom Calculation**
-    In OAS, we can also do some calculations of KPI as per business requirement.
+    In OAS, we can also do some calculations of Key Performance Metrics as per business requirement.
     We will calculate “Profit” as below:
     Right click on My calculation, then click on “Add Calculation”
     ![](./images/oascdb38.png " ")